 - Jagiellonian University (Krakow, Poland) offers summer, semester, and year-long programs in Polish language and culture for foreign students.

-- Projects Abroad has short-term volunteer opportunities in Moldova and Romania.
+- Projects Abroad has short-term volunteer opportunities in Romania.

 - University of Tartu, Estonia has programs for undergraduate and graduate students.

-- The School for International Training has programs in several countries in Central and Eastern Europe.
+- The School for International Training has programs in Central and Eastern Europe.

-- The School of Russian and Asian Studies offers semester and summer language, arts, and various other thematic programs across Russia and in Bishkek, Kyrgyzstan.
+- The School of Russian and Asian Studies offers semester and summer language, arts, and various other thematic programs in Russia, Central Europe, and Central Asia.